-Every year in early spring, my son starts to sniffle, sneeze and I find tissues all over the house.
-From this, I know the flowers will start peeking out of the ground a just a few weeks.
-He struggled with seasonal allergies until I was able to find some natural solutions for him.
+Every year in early spring, my son sniffles and sneezes and I find tissues all over the house.
+From this, I know the flowers will start peeking out of the ground after just a few weeks.
+He struggled with seasonal allergies until I could find some natural solutions for him.
 Seasonal allergies are a common concern for many of my clients!

-Allergies affect more than 50 million people in the United States, and are the fifth-leading cause of chronic disease in all persons, and the third-leading cause of chronic disease in children under the age of 18.
+Allergies affects over 50 million people in the United States, and are the fifth-leading cause of chronic disease in all persons, and the third-leading cause of chronic disease in children under the age of 18.
 Seasonal allergies affect up to 30% of adults and 40% of children worldwide, and the prevalence has increased each year over the past decade.
 The associated costs of treating allergic rhinitis in the United States are $11 billion, and growing!

 In this post, I share 5 Natural Ways to Beat Seasonal Allergies using a Functional Medicine approach.